Did you know that there are more than 20 pronouns in Japanese? This article explains their meanings and differences in detail!

 I wanna go, too!

 Some young girls use their first name instead of a pronoun to refer to themselves.
-This sounds very young and casual, and some people have a negative impression of it (like selfish or acting cute).
-Therefore, it can sound a bit cringy if adults refer to themselves using their name.
+This sounds very young and casual, and some people have a negative opinion about it (like it sounds selfish, childish or acting cute).
+Therefore, it can sound a bit cringy if adults refer to themselves using their names.

 Example